Dias06K/diasfinal/README.md

 Make sure you have the following installed:

 - A modern web browser (Chrome, Firefox, Safari, etc.).
-- A code editor (VS Code, Sublime Text, etc.) for customization and development.
+- A code editor (Intellij idea) for customization and development.

 ### Clone the Repository